farzadh/porsche_ev/README.md

 # porsche_ev
-Repository for all firmware/software developments related to PORSHE EV conversion
+Repository for all firmware/software developments related to PORSCHE EV conversion